abpframework/abp/docs/en/Contribution/How-to-Contribute-abp.io-as-a-frontend-developer.md

 - Abp CLI https://docs.abp.io/en/abp/latest/cli
 - A code editor

-Note: This arcticle prepare Windows OS.
+Note: This article prepare Windows OS.
 You may change the path type of your OS. an Example

 Windows: `templates\app\aspnet-core\src\MyCompanyName.MyProjectName.DbMigrator\appsettings.json`